FBI Promotion System: Hopelessly Corrupt

 In a case involving a monumental display of personal greed, disregard of law and misuse of his position, FBI Assistant Director Ken Kaiser pled guilty recently after being charged with ethics violations where he faced misdemeanor criminal ethics violations.
 The Title of the DOJ Press Release was:

-Sources report that an SAC, who was well connected at FBIHQ, rocketed up through the management ranks until they were allegedly caught orchestrating the "un-arrest" of a family member.
-Supposedly the SAC directed a subordinate to lie and instruct police that the SAC's family member was an FBI informant.
-The family member was released.
+Sources report that an SAC, who was well connected at FBIHQ, rocketed up through the management ranks until they were allegedly caught orchestrating the "un-arrest" of an individual with whom they had a personal relation.
+Supposedly the SAC directed a subordinate to lie and instruct police that the SAC's associate was an FBI informant.
+The person was released.
 FBI executives were tight-lipped about the incident for many months until one executive knowledgeable about it stopped concealing their knowledge.
 According to a source, the executive eventually reported the incident but only after they were denied a very desirable promotion they had sought.
-Seems the reporting executive was miffed about their failed attempt to obtain a promotion, so they reported the un-arrest incident.
-The subsequent inquiry allegedly led to the SAC being forced out, but the subordinate who had assisted by contacting the police to obtain the family member's release was, according to a source, yes, promoted.
 The entire affair, which caused a ripple effect re-shuffling of promotions in several FBI offices, was swept under the rug by FBIHQ.

-In New Haven, an overwhelming number of employees reported, year-after-year, that they lambasted their Special Agent-in-Charge (SAC) Kimberly Mertz on her annual Climate Surveys.
-Mertz's background was right out of central casting: a brief stint as a brick agent, then rocketing up the ranks with a few years at FBIHQ, a few years as an Assistant Special Agent in Charge, predictably two years in Inspection Division and then over EIGHT years reportedly making employees miserable as an SAC.
-After years of disaster as an SAC, causing a near mutiny by scores of subordinates, FBIHQ ignored all of it and instead promoted Mertz to Deputy Assistant Director.
-Since then a federal lawsuit was filed against the DOJ alleging Mertz committed unlawful retailitory acts against a partially disabled employee.
-Moreover, FBI Director Comey has publically apologized to FBI New Haven law enforcement partners and FBI employees for "the failure of the FBI's executive management to correct leadership failures in Connecticut".
+In a Connedticut FBI office, an overwhelming number of employees reported, year-after-year, that they lambasted their Special Agent-in-Charge (SAC) on her annual Climate Surveys.
+The background of this FBI SAC was right out of central casting: a brief stint as a brick agent, then rocketing up the ranks with a few years at FBIHQ, a few years as an Assistant Special Agent in Charge, predictably two years in Inspection Division and then over EIGHT years reportedly making employees miserable as an SAC.
+After years of disastrous management as an SAC, causing a near mutiny by scores of subordinates, FBIHQ ignored all of it and instead promoted this SAC to Deputy Assistant Director.
+Since then a federal lawsuit was filed against the DOJ alleging the SAC committed unlawful retaliatory acts against a partially disabled employee.
+Moreover, FBI Director Comey has publicly apologized to FBI Field Office involved, law enforcement partners in the state, and FBI employees for "the failure of the FBI's executive management to correct leadership failures in Connecticut".

 An SAC and an Assistant Special Agent-in-Charge (ASAC) strip searched two agents fresh out of Quantico.
 The young agents, under exigent circumstances, had been ordered to ride in the back of an armored car a short distance from a crime scene to the office .
 A crowd of citizens had gathered at the crime scene where hundreds-of-thousands of dollars were laying in the road from a breech of the armored car.
 Agents literally fled the area at high speed as the crowd seemed on the verge of rioting.
 Upon the caravan of agents safely arriving a few minutes later at the FBI office, they were met by the two borderline voyeuristic executives.
 The two leaders, seeing the two new agents emerge from the back of the armored car ordered both agents to strip naked, just in-case they had helped themselves to some cash.
 Both agents vocally objected and protested that neither of them had taken any money.
 The execs were told by a senior agent that policy was followed, evidence is routinely escorted by only two agents.
 Several other agents tried to intervene too and get the executives to back off.
 But the two stellar FBI officials knew better and personally conducted the exam, which included a cheek spread.
 Complaints regarding that exemplary demonstration of executive leadership generated an immediate Inspection from FBIHQ.
 Within 72 hours of the incident it ended with Office of Preference transfers offered as damages to the two humiliated, stripped agents.
 ASAC Strip Search, after a short period of penance, of course, was promoted several times, all the way up to FBI Assistant Director.